tomgcavanaugh/home-improvement-project-status/README.md

 ### Before drywall

 * Sewer vent issue has been resolved
+*
 [ ] Patric plans to fill floor gaps around bathroom

 ### Electrical needs

 * Fusebox has been replaced
-* Outlet for hot water heater installed
+* Outlet for hot water heater has been installed
-* basement stairs switch
+* Basement stairs switch has been fixed
 * Changed upstairs bedroom outlets to grounded (front of house)

+ [ ] Outlet under circuit box does not work, used for washing machine

 ### Plumbing

 [ ] Need to install manifold

+[ ] Remove old water heater

 ### Misc